Yokto13/Sphinx/README.md

 again.

 ### How to use this method?
 Study.
-Get/create questions.
+Get/create question-packs.
 Practice questions.
 Sleep.
 Repeat.

 ### How to use Sphinx?
 - clone the repo